Opportunities for Health Information Exchanges in Value-based Care

 The Trusted Exchange Framework and Common Agreement (TEFCA) includes common terms, principles and conditions set forth by ONC that enable electronic health information sharing across different networks.
 The TEFCA is designed to scale electronic health information exchange (EHI) nationwide and helps ensure that health information networks, healthcare providers, health plans, individuals and other stakeholders have secure access to exchange health information at all times.
 This, in turn, allows HIE networks to establish deeper trust when exchanging data between participants.
 Providing HIE services that are compliant with CMS, ONC, NCQA and other national organizations enables payers to develop thorough understandings of their attributed populations.
 The byproduct of this technology is improved understanding and increased awareness of performance, which directly benefits payers and indirectly impacts providers, teams, patients, communities and the system as a whole.

-To learn more about current HIE trends, benefits for stakeholders, and new & future value propositions within value-based care download our white paper:
+To learn more about the benefits of HIEs, download our white paper:

 About KPI Ninja